myndzi/isofetcher/README.md

-# fetcher
+# isofetcher
-Fetch-based REST requests for the browser and Node.js
+Fetch-based REST API requests for the browser and Node.js.